-The following companies are accounted for as subsidiaries of the Group.
+The following companies are also accounted for as subsidiaries of the Group.
 These are securitisation structured entities established in connection with the Group's credit card securitisation transactions.
 Although none of the equity of the securitisation structured entities is owned by the Company, the nature of these entities means that the Group has the rights to variable returns from its involvement with these securitisation structured entities and has the ability to affect those returns through its power over them.
 As such they are effectively controlled by the Group.
-The Company does not hold any investments in group undertakings.